-Risk Identification: This is the spiral model’s initial phase of risk management.
+Risk Identification: This is the spiral model’s initial phase of risk assessment and management.
 In each iteration, the first step is to identify potential risks.
 These could be operational, technical, or external.

 Operational risks could include potential team changes or miscommunications.
 Technical risks could involve technology malfunctions or the use of untested technology.
 External risks could arise from changes in market conditions or regulatory laws.